AlphaMarc/quickcheck-generator/README.md

 ```

 The main function is ran when you use `stack test` on your project.
 This is a convenient way to build your project and run the test suite.

+## Modifying global test parameters
+QuickCheck allows you to define some global parameters when you run your tests.
+A record type `Args` is available to store testing arguments.
+You can then use the function `quickCheckWith :: Testable prop => Args -> prop -> IO ()` to pass in test settings.

+A default value `stdArgs` is given by the library.
+Feel free to modify it using the record edition syntax.
+For example to change the maxSize for the biggest test just do `myArgs = stdArgs { maxSize = 20 }`.